Autopilot (Amelia) Setup

 Additionally, ensure that you completely configure your virtual agent on the provider side.
 Verify that it's configured with all possible default messages, including error messages or messages indicating an intent has been fulfilled.

 You may be able to obtain template scripts from NiCE CXone Expert Services for use with virtual agent integrations.
-If you need assistance with scripting in Studio, contact your Account Representative, see the Technical Reference Guide section in the online help, or visit the NiCE CXone Community A square with an arrow pointing from the center toward the upper right corner. site.
+If you need assistance with scripting in Studio, contact your account representative, see the Technical Reference Guide section in the online help, or visit the NiCE CXone Community A square with an arrow pointing from the center toward the upper right corner. site.

 Supported Studio Actions

 Use the Textbot Exchange Studio actions in your scripts with Autopilot (Amelia).
-If you're setting up a voice virtual agent with Autopilot (Amelia), contact your NiCE CXone Account Representative for assistance.
+If you're setting up a voice virtual agent with Autopilot (Amelia), contact your NiCE CXone account representative for assistance.

 The TextBot Exchange action is for complex virtual agents or for when you need to customize the virtual agent's behavior from turn to turn.
 It monitors the conversation between the contact and the virtual agentClosed A software application that handles customer interactions in place of a live human agent. turn by turn.
 It sends each utteranceClosed What a contact says or types. to the virtual agent.
 The virtual agent analyzes the utterance for intentClosed The meaning or purpose behind what a contact says/types; what the contact wants to communicate or accomplish. and context and determines which response to give.
 TextBot Exchange passes the response to the contact.
 When the conversation is complete, the action continues the script.